 - Marine vessels powered by hydrogen fuel cells.

 How can an organization use it?
 Ocean energy is an evolving sector for alternative energy production, but with over 70 percent of the surface of our planet covered by ocean, its future looks promising.
 Commercial and public applications for this energy resource are limited to geography and regulatory guidelines.
-Other practical uses for energy derived from the ocean include:
+Practical uses for energy derived from the ocean include the following:

-- Cold ocean water from deep below the surface can be used to cool buildings (with desalinated water often produced as a by-product).
+- Cold ocean water from deep below the surface can be used to cool buildings (with desalinated water as a common byproduct).

 - Seaside communities can employ the methods to tap natural ocean energy described above to supplement municipal power and energy needs.